Kayden-21/red-green-light/README.md

 ![Create Connection](readme_images/create_connection.png)

-Test the connection to make sure it works (using the password for your root account) and click OK
+Test the connection to make sure it works (using the password for your root account) and click OK.

 ---